 - Basel Agency for Sustainable Energy (BASE) – Switzerland, India

 - GiveDirectly & Center for Effective Global Action – USA, Togo

 - University of Chicago, Center for Data and Computing (CDAC) – USA

 - Women’s World Banking – USA and Switzerland, with partners in Mexico, Nigeria, and India

 Identifying and lifting up these exceptional awardees as an ongoing cohort was the primary Challenge goal.
-But, as this report reveals, a significant secondary benefit is the unique snapshot of organizations using data science for social impact around the globe.
+But, as this report reveals, a significant secondary benefit is the unique snapshot of organizations using data for social impact around the globe.
 A few of the key insights:

 Six prevalent topics emerged.

 After an expansive review of proposals and analysis of the application trends, data.org and DataKind identified six prevalent topics that are critical to inclusive growth and recovery and that have tremendously exciting applications of data science.
 Each of these topics addresses a form of inequality, and underscores that inclusive growth issues are shared by different individuals, groups, and communities worldwide – and merit continued exploration.

 - Smallholder farmers and agriculture